eddyystop/jquery-pjax-toolkit/README.md

 ### <a name="pjax-CrazyGlue"></a>pjax-CrazyGlue
-This contains the useful [CrazyGlue] (https://github.com/eddyystop/CrazyGlue).

-A light-weight, bi-directional binding of DOM tag values and JS objects.
+This contains the useful [CrazyGlue] (https://github.com/eddyystop/CrazyGlue), a light-weight, bi-directional binding of DOM tag values and JS objects.
  - The tag value changes when you change the JS value.
  - The JS value changes when the tag value changes.
  - Callback for when the tag value changes.